 Reverend Warnock has been a tireless advocate for Medicaid expansion, which is key to keeping rural hospitals open, making health care accessible and affordable to those who need it most, and improving treatment for victims of addiction.
-While partisan state actors refuse to take action, Reverend Warnock is leading the effort in Congress to expand access to quality, affordable care for over 646,000 Georgians.
+While partisan state actors refuse to take action, Reverend Warnock is leading the effort in the Senate to expand access to quality, affordable care for over 646,000 Georgians.

 Not too long ago, our state’s elected leaders did everything they could to overturn the Affordable Care Act and take away health care protections for millions of Georgians — in the middle of a pandemic.
 Reverend Warnock is committed to continue to fight back against efforts to dismantle the law’s protections for the more than 1.8 million Georgians with pre-existing conditions and provisions allowing anyone under the age of 26 to remain on their parent’s insurance.

 Reverend Warnock understands that too often Georgians are forced to choose between paying for lifesaving prescription drugs and putting food on the table.
 He believes the system that makes such a choice necessary is unconscionable and immoral.
 That’s why he’s leading the effort to cap the cost of insulin, a medical necessity for the more than one million Georgians with Diabetes, at $35 a month.
 He is also fighting to cap the costs of prescriptions for seniors on Medicare and to allow Medicare to negotiate drug prices with pharmaceutical companies.